-Intangible assets (other than goodwill) are stated at cost of acquisition or construction less accumulated amortisation an impairment, if any.
-For this purpose, cost includes deemed cost which represents the carrying value of intangible asset recognised as at 1st April, 2015 measured as per the previous Generally Accepted Accounting Principles (GAAP).
-Intangibl assets acquired under the Scheme of Amalgamation, has been stated at value determined on appointed date i.e. April 1, 201 as defined under Ind AS 103 "Business Combination".
-Intangible assets subsiquently purchased are measured at cost as at th date of acquisition, as applicable, less accumulated amortisation and accumulated impairment, if any.
-The estimated useful lif of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competitior and other economic factors (such as the stability of the industry, and known technological advances), and the level c maintenance expenditures required to obtain the expected future cash flows from the asset.
+Intangible assets (other than goodwill) are stated at cost of acquisition or construction less accumulated amortisation and impairment, if any.
+For this purpose, cost includes deemed cost which represents the carrying value of intangible assets recognised as at 1st April, 2015 measured as per the previous Generally Accepted Accounting Principles (GAAP).
+Intangible assets acquired under the Scheme of Amalgamation, has been stated at value determined on appointed date i.e. April 1, 2019 as defined under Ind AS 103 "Business Combination".
+Intangible assets subsiquently purchased are measured at cost as at the date of acquisition, as applicable, less accumulated amortisation and accumulated impairment, if any.
+The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition, and other economic factors (such as the stability of the industry, and known technological advances), and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.